Better stock up on Band Aids … rip-roaring party-starters Bleeding Knees Club are back, baby!

 The resultant 2012 record “Nothing To Do” was a raw and urgent set of songs about girls, getting high, and sticking it to The Man.
 In Australia, triple j Mag awarded it 9/10 and said it was “an album you can’t help but love”, while NME hailed the band’s “undeniable knack for turning out two-minute garage-pop songs”.

-In its wake Bleeding Knees Club notched up an enviable list of shows worldwide with the likes of Wavves, Best Coast, The Vines, Black Lips, Off! and more.
+In its wake Bleeding Knees Club notched up an enviable list of shows worldwide with the likes of Wavves, Best Coast, The Vines, Black Lips, OFF! and more.
 They played the UK’s Great Escape Festival, and both CMJ and South By Southwest in the USA.
 At home they blitzed the Big Day Out, Homebake, Splendour In The Grass and Falls festivals, as well as stressing-out security guards nationwide on their 2012 run of chaotic Call The Cops shows with best buds DZ Deathrays and Yacht Club DJ’s.

-Frontman Alex has spent the last few years living between New York, Los Angeles and the Gold Coast, while releasing three albums and touring worldwide as his sci-fi punk solo project Wax Witches.
+Frontman Alex Wall has spent the last few years living between New York, Los Angeles and the Gold Coast, while releasing three albums and touring worldwide as his sci-fi punk solo project Wax Witches.

 Now based back in Australia, he’s diving head-first into a mountain of Bleeding Knees Club songs he’s written over the past couple of years, as well as revisiting all their trademark anthems.
 Co-founder Jordan Malane has decided to step back from BKC duties, so please high-five the new line-up of Michael Barker (guitar), Gio Ronaldo (bass) and Nick Leighton (drums), and make them feel welcome.

 Now live as a 4-piece band for the first time, Bleeding Knees Club are bigger, louder and more pumped-up than ever before.
 Come join the Club!